Somerton man mystery 'solved' as DNA points to man's identity, professor claims – KION546

 South Australia Police and Forensic Science South Australia have not verified the findings of Abbott, who worked with renowned American genealogist Colleen Fitzpatrick to identify Webb as the Somerton man.

-Forensic Science SA declined to comment and referred CNN to SA Police who told CNN that as of last week the investigation was ongoing and there were no further updates.
+Forensic Science SA declined to comment and referred CNN to SA Police, who said there were no updates and that police would provide further comment “when results from the testing are received.”

 Using DNA sequencing, Abbott says he and Fitzpatrick were able to locate the final piece of a puzzle that has captivated historians, amateur sleuths, and conspiracy theorists for more than 70 years.